-No need to knead! (see what I did there!), well, maybe a little, but you’ll knead it right in the bowl!
+With this Irish Soda bread, there’s no need to knead! (see what I did there!).
+Maybe a little, but right in the bowl!
+And no yeast.
 This is what you call a quick bread, or you can also call it the best Irish Soda Bread you’ll ever eat!
 Very easy to do, don’t be afraid.
-It makes two good sized loaves, so you can give one away to your favorite neighbor.
+It makes two good-sized loaves, so you can give one away to your favorite neighbor.

 “Boxty on the griddle, boxty on the pan; if you can’t make boxty, you’ll never get a man.”